google/filament/README.md

 ## Download

 [Download Filament releases](https://github.com/google/filament/releases) to access stable builds.
+Filament release archives contains host-side tools that are required to generate assets.

 Make sure you always use tools from the same release as the runtime library.
 This is particularly important for `matc` (material compiler).

+If you'd rather build Filament yourself, please refer to our [build manual](BUILDING.md).

 ### Android